 Thank you for your letter dated January 31. in which you asked for a determination of whether or not the travel time you described is compensable.
+Area and a second and

 Section 2.03 of the Contract W/F34-90, Volume 2A of 19, appears to clearly state that construction workers may not park their personal vehicles at the job site.
 That section further appears to state that contractors shall provide bus transportation from a staging area away from the job site.